kelu124/echomods/include/AddUSSDK.md

 ## Introduction

+This project has a specific target of providing a __low-cost, open source technological kit to allow scientists, academics, hackers, makers or OSHW fans to hack their way to ultrasound imaging__ - below 500$ - at home, with no specific equipment required.

 ### Objective

 The aim of this project is to build a small ultrasound imaging hardware and software development kit, with the specific goal of: